Aikowrites/Aikowrites/README.md

 - 👋 Hi, I’m @Aikowrites
 - 👀 I’m interested in writing
-- 🌱 I’m currently an high school student
+- 🌱 I’m currently a high school student
 - 💞️ I’m looking to collaborate on writing
-- 📫 How to reach me @kurenai.gunjan my Instagram
+- 📫 How to reach me @kurenai.aiko my Instagram
 - 😄 Pronouns: her/she
 - ⚡ Fun fact: I'm not normal